ChrystianRubio/Registration-System/school/README.md

 # hi  :wave:

-First you need create in your pc, database with name: school
+First you need to create database with name: school

 `CREATE DATABASE school;`